How Is Robotic Process Automation Changing HR And Recruitment

 The recruiter works with the same candidate stream sources and does not restructure their work for different vacancies.
 This is partly a continuation of the previous problem.

 What is the problem?
-Recruiters often follow the stereotype: if yesterday suitable candidates came from this site, they would also come this time.
-You just need to wait.
-However, while they wait, time is wasted, and vacancies are empty.
+Recruiters often follow the stereotype: if suitable candidates came from this site yesterday, they would also come this time.
+You need to wait.
+However, time is wasted while they wait, and vacancies are empty.

 2. The work of a recruiter is not automated

-At all stages of the selection, the recruiter does everything themselves, manually, without using auxiliary software.
+At all stages of the selection, the recruiter does everything manually without using auxiliary software.
 Thus, why not turn to HR process automation?

 What is the problem?
 There are many routine and time-consuming processes in recruiting.
 According to the recruiters themselves, they do it “automatically.”
 So isn’t it easier to entrust the work to a special robot than to turn a person into it?